CoeJoder/ethereum-node/docs/hardware-requirements.md

 ## A Few Cheap Flash Drives
 - one for the server ISO (Ubuntu Server)
 - one for the desktop ISO (Mint or Ubuntu Desktop)
-- one for transfering software and signed transactions between the client PC and the air-gapped PC
+- one for transferring software and signed transactions between the client PC and the air-gapped PC
 - for example:
 	- [SanDisk 32GB 3-Pack Ultra USB 3.0 Flash Drive 32GB](https://www.amazon.com/SanDisk-3-Pack-Ultra-Flash-3x32GB/dp/B08HSS37H7?th=1)